-2.5.7 Health Insurance Variables (TRIJA01X-PMEDIN53)
+2.6.6 Health Insurance Variables (TRIJA02X-PMEDIN53)

-2.5.7.1 Health Insurance Indicators (TRIJA01X-INSDE01X)
+2.6.6.1 Monthly Health Insurance Indicators (TRIJA02X-INSDE02X)

-Constructed and edited variables are provided that indicate any coverage in each month of 2001 for the sources of health insurance coverage collected during the MEPS interviews (Panel 5, Rounds 3 through 5 and Panel 6, Rounds 1 through 3).
+Constructed and edited variables are provided that indicate any coverage in each month of 2002 for the sources of health insurance coverage collected during the MEPS interviews (Panel 6, Rounds 3 through 5 and Panel 7, Rounds 1 through 3).
 In Rounds 2, 3, 4, and 5, insurance that was in effect at the previous round's interview date was reviewed with the respondent.
 Most of the insurance variables have been logically edited to address issues that arose during such reviews in Rounds 2, 3, 4, and 5.
 One edit to the private insurance variables corrects for a problem concerning covered benefits that occurred when respondents reported a change in any of their private health insurance plan names.
 Additional edits address issues of missing data on the time period of coverage for both public and private coverage that was either reviewed or initially reported in a given round.
-For TRICARE coverage (TRIJA01X - TRIDE01X), respondents who were over age 65 had their reported TRICARE coverage overturned.
 Additional edits, described below, were performed on the Medicare and Medicaid or State Children's Health Insurance Program (SCHIP) variables to assign persons to coverage from these sources.
 Observations that contain edits assigning persons to Medicare or Medicaid/SCHIP coverage can be identified by comparing the edited and unedited versions of the Medicare and Medicaid/SCHIP variables.
+Beginning October 1, 2001, persons 65 years and older can retain TRICARE coverage in addition to Medicare.
+Therefore, starting in Panel 7 Round 1 and Panel 6 Round 3, persons 65 years and older will no longer have their reported TRICARE coverage (TRIJA02X - TRIDE02X) overturned.
+TRICARE will act as a supplemental insurance for Medicare much as Medigap insurance does now.

 Public sources include Medicare, TRICARE, Medicaid, SCHIP, and other public hospital/physician coverage.
-State-specific program participation in non-comprehensive coverage (STAJA01- STADE01) was also identified but is not considered health insurance for the purpose of this survey.
+State-specific program participation in non-comprehensive coverage (STAJA02- STADE02) was also identified but is not considered health insurance for the purpose of this survey.